DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 3) The sending device sends the NEW packet to the device on the other side of the tunnel

-4) The RECEIVING device decrypts the data to get the original packet and then forwards the original packet to it’s destination
+4) The receiving device decrypts the data to get the original packet and then forwards the original packet to it’s destination

 - In a “site-to-site” VPN, a tunnel is formed only between two tunnel endpoints (for example, the two routers connected to the Internet)
 - All other devices in each site do not need to create a VPN for themselves.
 They can send unencrypted data to their site’s router, which will encrypt it and forward it in the tunnel as described above.